webhookcity/webhook-city/README.md

 This project is inspired and similar to [MailHog](https://github.com/mailhog/MailHog).

+In the end, this is a dockerized application that you need to self-host, that gives you basic functionality like [requestbin.com](https://requestbin.com/) or [webhook.site](https://webhook.site/).

 ## What is this not?

 - It is **not a mock**, meaning you cannot define what response will be returned.